Brian · Portfolio

 • Still keeps the scroll-based darkening effect even when not animating (so readability stays consistent)

-So the site looks “alive” on capable machines, and still looks good (but calmer) on weaker ones.
+So the site looks alive on capable machines, and still looks intentional on weaker ones instead of trying to fake the same effect badly.

 Baseline SEO is baked in: